acruzr2021/robotica_movil/README.md

 Later, I implemented four different states:

   - *Spiral*: (State 0) The code starts in this state.
-Consist of leaving a constant angular speed and increasing the linear speed, causing the spiral to increase in radius, covering more area.
+Consist of decreasing the angular speed and increasing the linear speed, causing the spiral to increase in radius, covering more area.
 The  direction of rotation is random.
 If an obstacle is detected less than half a meter, the robot actuvate state 1 (back).
   - *Back*: (State 1) Consist on go back for a BackingTime.
 Has a constant linear negative speed and has not an angular speed.
 If the backingtime ends, the robot enters state 3 (turn).
   - *Forward*: (State 2) Consist on go forward for a ForwardTime.
 Has a constant linear positive speed and has not an angular speed.
 If forwardtime ends,  the state 0 or spiral (in random direction) starts.
 If an obstable is detected near, the state 1 starts.
   - *Turn*: (State 3) Consist on turn for a TurningTime.
 Has a constant angular speed and has not a linear speed.
 If an obstacke is detected near, keeps in this state.
 If the turningtime ends, goes to the state 2 (forward).